Passengers and accessibility

 - If the passenger wishes to remain in the wheelchair, to enable the passenger to get into and out of the vehicle while in the wheelchair

 - If the passenger does not wish to remain in the wheelchair, to load the wheelchair into or out of the vehicle

 - To load the passenger's luggage, wheelchair or mobility aids into or out of the vehicle.

 Drivers who do not comply with any of the above duties are liable to prosecution and fines of up to £1,000.
 The driver's continued fitness to hold a licence may also be reviewed.

 The only grounds for exemption are medical, or that a physical condition makes it impossible or unreasonably difficult for a driver to comply with these duties.
 Applications for exemptions must be made to us.
 Drivers must carry their exemption certificate with them in order for the exemption to be valid.

 Find out more from the Department for Transport (DfT) guidance.

 A taxi or private hire vehicle is "designated" as wheelchair-accessible for the purposes of section 165 of the Equality Act 2010 if it appears on a list maintained under section 167.
-All licensed London taxis are designated by default.
-We maintain a list of designated taxis, which is available on request, and private hire vehicles, which is available here.
+We maintain lists of designated taxis and private hire vehicles, which are available below.

 Private hire vehicles are designated as WAVs at the point of the vehicle licensing inspection and this is noted on the vehicle licence.